Office of Diversity and Inclusion (ODI) Team

 Denise, a native of Baltimore, Maryland, earned her BFA in theatre from the University of the North Carolina School of the Arts, MA in psychology and counseling from Goddard College, and received her PhD in counseling psychology from Walden University.

 As an immigrant from Colombia, I have had a first-hand perspective of what it is like to be a minority in the United States.
 I have developed a passion for equity, as well as an awareness of the fact that there is always more for me to learn about my privileged identities.
 I have a deep respect for underrepresented groups; my experience as an ESL student, my professional background working with autistic youth, and my spiritual practice inform a sensitivity toward the struggles lived by racial minorities, those who come from low-income backgrounds, disabled people, and people of LGBTQ identities.
 Along with understanding and honoring our differences, I am simultaneously called to explore how unity moves through our diverse expressions, and how to gracefully hold the paradox of our shared spiritual essence with the diversity of the struggles that arise in our day-to-day lives.
 I am honored to be in a position such as this, where I take part in making a difference in people's empowerment through their education.
-Aside from my work with the ODI, I am currently working on my Bachelor's degree, writing songs, drawing and painting; all while enjoying my journey.
+I am a graduate of CIIS' School of Undergraduate Studies, and am currently a graduate student in our Integral Counseling Psychology program.
+I am passionate about meditation and spiritual development, I enjoy wriring and recording music, love reading, and am a visual artist.

 I am excited to be a part of the CIIS community as a first-year Drama Therapy student, coming all the way to San Francisco from Columbus, OH.
 I graduated with Bachelor's degrees in Psychology and Theatre from the Ohio State University in 2016.
 Not entirely sure what to do with both of those interests, I discovered their perfect combination through a service-learning class titled "Shakespeare and Autism."
 This experience opened my eyes to the field of drama therapy and its powerful healing potential, which led to my discovery of CIIS.
 My journey from Columbus to San Francisco, from the comfort of my hometown to this challenging new beginning, has drawn me to the work of diversity and inclusion and caused me to think critically about my experiences and my identity.
 Through my journey here, I hope I can help others do the same.